Sales controlling: definition, tasks & key figures

 • Support in the preparation of budgets and forecasts

-• Preparation of reports and presentations for the management
+• Creation of reports and presentations for management

-• Monitor sales performance and success against goals and benchmarks.
+• Monitoring of sales performance and success compared to targets and benchmarks.

 The role of sales controlling in the company

-Sales controlling is an integral part of corporate controlling and has the task of ensuring that corporate goals are achieved in the sales area.
+Sales controlling, or sales controlling, is an integral part of corporate controlling and has the task of ensuring the achievement of corporate goals in the sales area.
 It supports management in decision-making and helps to minimize risks and increase competitiveness.

 Sales controlling and financial controlling are both part of corporate controlling and work closely together to ensure that corporate goals are achieved.
 While financial controlling is mainly concerned with monitoring and analyzing the company’s financial data, sales controlling focuses on monitoring and optimizing sales activities.

-Both areas aim to make sales planning & decisions based on reliable and up-to-date data and to minimize risks.
+Both areas aim to use sales planning & decisions based on reliable and up-to-date data to minimize risks.

 Strategic and operational sales controlling

-Within sales controlling, two decisive aspects can be distinguished: strategic sales controlling and operational sales controlling.
-Strategic sales controlling focuses on the long-term design and orientation of sales activities, whereas operational sales controlling focuses on day-to-day operations and the implementation of sales strategies and plans.
+There are two key aspects of sales controlling: strategic sales controlling and operational sales controlling.
+Strategic sales controlling focuses on the long-term design and orientation of sales activities, whereas operational sales controlling focuses on day-to-day processes and the implementation of sales strategies and planning.

 Strategic sales controlling

-Strategic sales controlling has the task of ensuring the long-term orientation of sales and ensuring that corporate goals are achieved in the sales area.
+Strategic sales controlling has the task of ensuring the long-term orientation of sales and ensuring that the company's sales targets are achieved.
 It supports management in the development and implementation of sales strategies and sales planning and helps to minimize risks and increase competitiveness.

-An important component of strategic sales controlling is the analysis of the market and competitive situation.
-Among other things, this involves examining industry trends, customer needs and the activities of competitors.
-The sales strategy and targets are determined on the basis of these analyses.
+An important part of strategic sales controlling is analyzing the market and competitive situation.
+Among other things, industry trends, customer requirements and the activities of competitors are examined.
+The sales strategy and targets are defined on the basis of these analyses.

 Strategic sales controlling includes sales planning and budgeting.
-This involves analyzing and planning planned sales, costs and earnings in the sales area.
-Based on this sales planning, the necessary resources are provided and the implementation of the strategy is monitored.
+This involves analyzing and planning planned sales, costs and income in the sales area.
+The necessary resources are provided and the implementation of the strategy is monitored on the basis of this sales planning.

-Strategic sales controlling also has the task of monitoring and evaluating target achievement in the sales area and making adjustments where necessary
+Strategic sales controlling also has the task of monitoring and evaluating the achievement of sales targets and making adjustments where necessary

 Operational sales controlling